zoho/zoho-iot-sdk-arduino/README.md

 ### Connectivity

-This SDK will help your device establish a reliable MQTT connection with the server as minimal as much as possible in order to deliver telemetry data from the device and to receive commands from the cloud.
+This SDK will help your device to establish a reliable MQTT connection with the server as minimal as much as possible in order to deliver telemetry data from the device and to receive commands from the cloud.

 ### Data Collection